ncbi/cxx-toolkit/pages/ch_intro.md

 The GUI Module
 --------------

 The C++ Toolkit does not include its own GUI Module.
-Instead, Toolkit-based GUI applications make use of third party GUI packages.
-Depending on the requirements, we recommend either [wxWidgets](https://www.wxwidgets.org/) or [FOX](http://www.fox-toolkit.org/).
+Instead, Toolkit-based GUI applications make use of third party GUI packages - we recommend [wxWidgets](https://www.wxwidgets.org/).

 More details on developing GUI application in conjunction with the C++ Toolkit are presented in a [later chapter](ch_gui.html).